hashicorp/terraform-provider-google/website/docs/r/clouddeploy_delivery_pipeline.html.markdown

   (Optional)
   The target_id to which this stage points.
 This field refers exclusively to the last segment of a target name.
 For example, this field would just be `my-target` (rather than `projects/project/locations/location/targets/my-target`).
 The location of the `Target` is inferred to be the same as the location of the `DeliveryPipeline` that contains this `Stage`.

+The `deploy_parameters` block supports:

+* `match_target_labels` -
+  (Optional)
+  Optional.
+Deploy parameters are applied to targets with match labels.
+If unspecified, deploy parameters are applied to all targets (including child targets of a multi-target).

+* `values` -
+  (Required)
+  Required.
+Values are deploy parameters in key-value pairs.

 The `strategy` block supports:

 * `canary` -
   (Optional)
-  (Beta only) Canary deployment strategy provides progressive percentage based deployments to a Target.
+  Canary deployment strategy provides progressive percentage based deployments to a Target.

 * `standard` -
   (Optional)